To Investigate or Not to Investigate? Commission Bills 101.

 The claim is that an investigation provides impetus for change, through education and publicity.
 Certainly, if grounded in sincerity, that is true.

 Yet, technically, Massachusetts legislators have learned about this issue from testimony in public hearings and directly from constituents, and constituents can even easily access and share expert online presentations.

 In Massachusetts, when environmental health issues have been at odds with economics, popular demand has pushed issues to the forefront and not legislative investigative commissions.
 Examples such as halting the gas pipeline, halting biomass facilities, quitting dangerous pesticide use, shutting down nuclear energy facilities demonstrate legislative action results from popular demands rather than legislative commissions.

-Setting a new precedent where action requires a “commission” where legislators can become experts as educated by other experts I think is rather dangerous.
+Setting a new precedent where action requires a “commission” where legislators can become experts as educated by other experts I think is rather disingenuous.
+This precedent is a delaying tactic.

 Passage of a bill generally takes two years in Massachusetts.
 This means focusing on an investigation bill could mean waiting two years for a commission, and more years for action on other bills.
 That delay could be used by industry to protect assets and otherwise limit justice, such as further degrading constituent power.
 Therefore, I advocate for more direct, concrete bills for change, such as listed under the MA Legislation page.